Signs you might multitask and tips to drive performance as a software developer

 Workshops provided by Axon Active like Personal Agility Workshop equip course trainees with practical knowledge and hands-on skills that keep them agile and effective in the face of changeable work contexts.

 A study on four internally-developed projects at four companies using traditional engineering approaches conducted in 1996 by The Standish Group and reported in the Modernization Clearing a Pathway to Success has found that among the functions and features studied, only 7% were always used while 45% were never used.
-This is the very gap that modern-day agile methodologies are able to address and help save the day.
-The agile frameworks and practices like Scrum and Kanban in software development that Axon Active is using center on lean approach.
-Let’s look at lean approach in the following passage.
+This is where wastes are created.

 Based on the Toyota Production System originally invented for efficiently managing resources in automobile manufacturing, the lean approach in Kanban emphasizes on getting things done fast through the elimination of wastes in software development.
 In order to achieve that, Kanban practitioners use pull system and work-in-progress (WIP) limits.
 They continually remind the practitioners to do only one thing at a time, and pull in new item only when the current item gets finished off.